cjsatuforc/sonicmonkeypi/README.md

 # sonicmonkeypi
 PI (and other small Linux) incarnation of my Android app "Sonic Monkey", the ambient drone noise machine.
+Draws from latest FreeSound Community content, based on configurable keywords.

 # Required
 1. *nix with /bin/sh